 According to Bible Background of this period:

-The Romans considered themselves to be intellectuals, a civilized nation that abhorred cannibalism, which was occasionally practice by various cults and barbarians.
+The Romans considered themselves to be intellectuals, a civilized nation that abhorred cannibalism, which was occasionally practiced by various cults and barbarians.

-According to history, a first century Roman Emperor, "Nero," had the martyred Christian bodies burned in His courtyard for his own entertainment.
+According to history, a first-century Roman Emperor, "Nero," had the martyred Christian bodies burned in His courtyard for entertainment.

 Back to the Jewish people:

-It is difficult to understand how they could not have associated a metaphorical meaning in what Jesus was saying.
+It is difficult to understand how they could not have associated a metaphorical meaning with what Jesus was saying.